Azure/iotedge-lorawan-starterkit/Samples/UniversalDecoder/README.md

 http://localhost:8080/decoders
 ```

-You can finally call any other supported validator at:
+You can finally call any other supported decoder at:
 ```
 http://localhost:8080/api/<decoder>?devEui=0000000000000000&fport=<fport>&payload=<payload>
 ```